-Pierre Chwang is an associate in the Business and Commercial Litigation group at Wilentz, Goldman & Spitzer, P.A., focusing his practice on commercial litigation, including matters arising from breach of contract, complex construction, legal malpractice, land use, and shareholder and business disputes.
-He has successfully represented clients at the trial and appellate levels of the New Jersey Superior Court.
+Pierre Chwang is an associate in the Business and Commercial Litigation group at Wilentz, Goldman & Spitzer, P.A., focusing his practice on complex commercial litigation, including matters arising from breach of contract, Constitutional rights, trade secrets and unfair competition, restrictive covenants, complex construction, legal malpractice, and shareholder and business disputes.
+He has represented clients at all levels of the New Jersey court system – prevailing at trial and successfully briefing and arguing before the Appellate Division and the New Jersey Supreme Court.
 In addition, he sits on the firm’s Political Contributions committee.

 Prior to joining Wilentz, Pierre clerked for the Honorable Margaret Goodzeit, P.J.
 Ch., in the Superior Court of New Jersey, Chancery Division, General Equity Part.
 He earned his law degree at Rutgers Law School in 2018, where he served as a member of the Rutgers Law School Constitutional Rights Clinic.
 He graduated from Cornell University with a B.A. in 2012.